shivanshu-web/project2/README.md

 # New project
-this project was created from local system.
+it was create local file system